shibatch/oomstaller/README.md

 `--max-parallel <number of processes>`     default:  0

 Suspends processes so that the number of running build processes does not exceed the specified number.
 0 means no limit.
+A process is counted as one process even if it has multiple threads.

 `--period <seconds>`                       default:   1.0